David Irving: Personal life

 In 1961, while living in Spain, Irving met and married a Spaniard, María del Pilar Stuyck.
 They have four children.
 They divorced in 1981.
-In 1992, Irving began a relationship with a Danish model, Bente Hogh.
+In 1992 Irving began a relationship with a Danish model, Bente Hogh.
 They have a daughter, born in 1994.

 Irving's daughter Josephine suffered from schizophrenia.
 She was involved in a car crash in 1996 which resulted in her having to have both of her legs amputated.
-In September 1999, at the age of 32, she committed suicide by throwing herself out of a window of her central London flat.
-One of the wreaths sent to her funeral contained a card which stated, "Truly a merciful death, Philipp Bouhler and friends".
+In September 1999, at the age of 32, she died by suicide by throwing herself out of a window of her flat in Central London.
+One of the wreaths sent to her funeral contained a card which stated in German, "Truly a merciful death, Philipp Bouhler and friends".
 The reference to Bouhler was a reference to the Nazi who was in charge of Hitler's euthanasia programme.
 Irving described it as a "very cruel taunt".

+Irving's twin brother has changed his name to avoid being associated with him.

+Illness

+In February 2024 Irving's family announced that he had fallen ill while in Florida in the United States in October 2023 and "has been in declining health ever since", had been hospitalised for two months, and has returned to England, but requires "round-the-clock care".
+The statement also says "It is with sadness that we must accept that David is now unable to engage in his life's work".